 Note from the editor: At Miquido, we support the community of Flutter lovers and we’re always happy to contribute to knowledge-sharing across the Flutter network.
 Today, we’re presenting the guest article by Codemagic, who nailed the topic of developing iOS app with Flutter and… with no macOS device.
 Enjoy every piece of it!

 Most of the time, iOS apps are developed and distributed from macOS machines.
-It’s hard to imagine developing apps for the iOS platform without macOS.
+It’s hard to imagine iOS app development without macOS.
 However, with the combination of Flutter and Codemagic, you can develop and distribute iOS apps without using macOS.
-In our previous post, we have explained the process of code signing iOS apps without a Mac.
 In this post, we will cover in detail the process of developing Flutter apps on Linux and using custom/manual code signing with Codemagic to have full control over app signing on the example of Comagic-Demo app.

 Developing Flutter apps on Linux

 Flutter is a cross-platform mobile application development framework that enables to develop iOS and Android apps from the same source code.
+One of the many benefits of this framework is that you can also use Flutter for web development.
 However, Apple’s native frameworks used for developing iOS apps cannot compile on other platforms like Linux or Windows.
 The native iOS components require a macOS or Darwin for developing and distributing iOS apps.
 However, technologies like Flutter allow us to develop cross-platform apps on Linux or Windows and we can then distribute the apps to Google Play Store or Apple App Store using the Codemagic CI/CD solution.

 Getting a Flutter app on Linux